ccfingers/getridof/README.md

 5th) I'm looking for a few developers to pound on the program to surface out some bugs.

-6th) Plus, I'm also looking for a some new ideas to help out.
+6th) Plus, I'm also looking for some new ideas to help out, dealing with dates.

 7th) I'm looking for feedback, Please...